VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

 - resize the rebase dialog (to fit inside the window area)
 - sometimes an IDE internal error occurs - clear it

+The suite covers only scenarios - recordings for [features](docs/features.md) must be updated manually.
 Gifs can optimized with https://www.xconvert.com/ - over 50% size reduction.